-Can Police See What You Search Online in PA?
+Can Police See Your Search History in Pennsylvania?

 Regardless of what you might think, our online data isn’t kept secret.
 Users can access someone’s personal information in the click of a button, so it only makes sense to wonder if police can do the same.